bermarte/js-quiz/planning/development-strategy.md

 - [x] Create a [repo](https://github.com/bermarte/js-quiz) using the starter template
 - [x] Invite members
 - [x] Create the github page for the repo
-- [x] clone or fork the repository
+- [x] Clone or fork the repository
 - [x] Study and modify the backlog
 - [x] Devise a development strategy
 - [ ] Design a wireframe to set guidelines for UI/UX design
+- [ ] Design a user story dependencies diagram

 This user story is developed on branch `master`